1. New York Jets: Sam Darnold QB USC

 9. New Orleans Saints: Harold Landry DE Boston College

 New Orleans knows that they need to get the defense going if they want to make a run at the playoffs focusing on the secondary in the 2017 NFL Draft, but they still lack the edge rusher to really take pressure off the defensive backs.
 Landry lead the nation in sacks in 2016 by using explosive quickness.
-Having Landry along with Cam Jordan and Sheldon Richardson only enhances their pass rush that would go along with their improved secondary.
+Having Landry along with Cam Jordan and Sheldon Rankins only enhances their pass rush that would go along with their improved secondary.

-11. Cincinnati Bengals: Derwin James S Florida State
+10. Los Angeles Chargers: Derwin James S Florida State

-12. Washington Redskins: Vita Vea DT Washington
+14. Washington Redskins: Vita Vea DT Washington

 Why the Redskins let Chris Baker walk is beyond me, but his departure left a big void in the middle of the Redskins defense that could exploit their poor inside linebacker play even more.
 Vea is very similar to another former Washington Husky in Danny Shelton but what makes Vea different is he possesses better pass rushing potential.
 For a man that is 6'5 332 he has good lateral agility and is very tough to block one on one.
 The combination of Vea, Jonathan Allen and Stacy McGee is a more impressive defensive line and be an upgrade over current projected starter Ziggy Hood.

-15. Carolina Panthers: Porter Gustin DE USC
+15. Carolina Panthers: Clelin Ferrell DE Clemson

-16. New York Giants: Mitch Hyatt OT Clemson
+17. New York Giants: Mitch Hyatt OT Clemson

 One of the reasons the Giants could miss out on the playoffs in 2017 is their offensives line.
 Both tackle positions have been a weak point with Ereck Flowers struggling since he came into the league.
 New York chose only to sign Chargers cast off DJ Fluker to address the issue which means it could become their top target entering the 2018 offseason.
 Luckily the 2018 draft looks promising at tackle and one of the top guys they could target is Clemson's Mitch Hyatt.
 Hyatt has locked down the left tackle position since his arrive as a true freshman providing a blind side protector for Deshaun Watson helping the Tigers win a National Title.
 Adding Hyatt would allow the Giants to either move Flowers to right tackle or follow what the Rams did with Greg Robinson and ship him off in a trade.

-19. Arizona Cardinals: Jaire Alexander CB Louisville
+20. Arizona Cardinals: Jaire Alexander CB Louisville

 For the longest time the Cardinals have had stud corner Patrick Peterson locking down one side, but have struggled to find someone opposite of him.
 Former running back turned cornerback Brandon Williams was drafted in the second round but has been slow to make an impact.
 If he continues to struggle the Cardinals may feel the need to find another elite corner to really take the pressure off Peterson and make their secondary the best in the league.